-Rule-based workflow deployment is a powerful system to automatically select and deploy workflows to devices based on the criteria you choose.
+GroundControl includes a powerful system to automatically select and deploy Workflows to devices based on pre-defined criteria.
 It works like this:

-- You plug an iOS device into a GroundControl Launchpad.
+- You plug a mobile device into a GroundControl Launchpad.

-- The GroundControl launchpad reads basic device information, including serial number, UDID, and model, and sends this information to the GroundControl server.
+- The Launchpad reads basic device information, including serial number, UDID, and model, and sends this information to the GroundControl server.

-- The GroundControl server determines which workflows to deploy, if any.
+- The server uses the Automation Rules to determine which workflow(s) to deploy, if any.

-- The GroundControl server tells the Launchpad to deploy the specified workflows sequentially.
+- The server tells the Launchpad to deploy the specified workflow(s) sequentially.

 Creating A Rule